 1. Collection and Use of Personally Identifiable Information

-(c) The MBC system, in delivering and routing the ISP Services, and the systems of MBC Affiliated Providers, may automatically log information concerning Internet addresses you contact, and the duration of your visits to such addresses.
-MBC does not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising or similar purposes.
-MBC, as described above, as well as your ISP, in providing the ISP Service to you, also has access to personally identifiable information about you or your ISP account, including the name and address associated with a given IP address or, possibly, one or more e-mail accounts.
-You have consented, in your MBC Subscription Agreement, HSD Acceptable Use Policy and your acceptance of MBC Services, to the collection of personally identifiable information as described in this paragraph.
+(c) The MBC system, in delivering and routing the ISP Services and the systems of MBC Affiliated Providers, may automatically log information concerning Internet addresses you contact and the duration of your visits to such addresses.
+MBC does not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising, or similar purposes.
+MBC, as described above, in providing the ISP Service to you, also has access to personally identifiable information about you or your ISP account including the name and address associated with a given IP address or, possibly, one or more e-mail accounts.
+You have consented, in your Subscriber Agreement, HSD Acceptable Use Policy, and your acceptance of MBC Services, to the collection of personally identifiable information as described in this paragraph.

 (e) MBC Affiliated Providers may collect the following types of information that may constitute personally identifiable information:

 (i) Registration and account information, including your name, address, telephone number, screen names and email address(es), means of subscription, billing and payment (including credit card) information, and complaint and service history;